Questions To Ask a Cocker Spaniel Breeder BEFORE Buying Your Puppy

 English Cocker Spaniel Breeders: General Questions

-When all your questions have been answered, all that will be left will be to make arrangements to meet the breeder, view the puppies, and then pick your Cocker Spaniel puppy; however, don't leave choosing your puppy for too long as good puppies sell quickly.
+When all your questions have been answered, all that will be left will be to make arrangements to meet the breeder, view the puppies, and decide which puppy you like best.

 Good luck and enjoy!